growbe2/growbe-cloud/README.md

 * TICKET-001 Blah blah blah
 ```

-The description will be use to create the release note.
+After uncheck the prelease checkbox to release this version.
+This will update the website in production.